 - Patient information could be especially sensitive: If the claim proves legitimate, exposed records could potentially include medical information alongside personal identifiers.
 Such combinations are particularly valuable to cybercriminals because they can facilitate identity fraud and highly targeted scams.

-- One Medical separately confirmed a limited security event: The company disclosed that an unauthorized party accessed a third-party file storage system containing archived Iora Health records.
-According to One Medical, the incident affected only a limited number of One Medical Seniors and legacy Iora Health patients.
-One Medical stated that the unauthorized access was confined to the third-party storage environment and did not impact other One Medical or Amazon systems.
-The company reported that access was revoked immediately, and affected patients are being notified.
+- One Medical confirmed a limited security event: The company disclosed that an unauthorized party accessed a third-party file storage system containing archived Iora Health records.
+According to One Medical, the incident affected only a limited number of legacy Iora Health and One Medical Seniors patients, representing a subset of the company’s overall patient population.
+The company stated that no other One Medical patients were impacted and that the unauthorized access was confined to the third-party storage environment, with no impact on other One Medical or Amazon systems.
+Access was revoked immediately, and affected patients are being notified.

 - ShinyHunters has a history of high-profile attacks: The group has been linked to breaches involving major organizations across multiple industries, including technology, retail, telecommunications, government institutions, and professional services firms.
 Its approach often centers on stealing and leaking data rather than relying solely on encryption-based ransomware tactics.